 8. Camp Out

 Camping for a night or two is typically an inexpensive pursuit.
-Being out in nature, taking a walk in the woods, and looking up at the constellations at night can be a wonderful treat and spirit-reviver.
+Being out in nature all day and looking up at the constellations at night can be a wonderful treat and spirit-reviver.
 Not for you?
-How about an afternoon of forest bathing near your home?
+How about an afternoon of “forest bathing” near your home?
 All that means is spending time in nature, focusing on the sights, sounds, and smells of the woods.

 9. Visit a Local Museum

-Whether you look at Old Masters art or challenging avant-garde works, a museum visit can immerse you in beauty and share refreshing new perspectives.
-Most museums either have specific days or times when entry fees are free or reduced.
+Whether you look at classic paintings or challenging avant-garde works, a museum visit can immerse you in beauty and open you up to refreshing new perspectives.
+Many museums either have specific days or times when entry fees are free or reduced.

 10. Get Crafty